graphaware/neo4j-framework/README.md

 Again, if using other dependencies, you need to make sure the resulting .jar file includes all the dependencies.
 [See above](#alldependencies).

-Your module then needs to be built by implementing the <a href="http://graphaware.com/site/framework/latest/apidocs/com/graphaware/runtime/GraphAwareRuntimeModule.html" target="_blank">GraphAwareRuntimeModule</a> interface.
+Your module then needs to be built by implementing the <a href="http://graphaware.com/site/framework/latest/apidocs/com/graphaware/runtime/module/TxDrivenModule.html" target="_blank">TxDrivenModule</a> interface.
 An example is provided in `examples/friendship-strength-counter-module`.
 This computes the sum of all `strength` properties on `FRIEND_OF` relationships and keeps it up to data, written to a special node created for that purpose.
 It also has a REST API that can be queried for the total friendship strength value.

+### Building a Timer-Driven GraphAware Runtime Module

+Similarly, your module can implement the the <a href="http://graphaware.com/site/framework/latest/apidocs/com/graphaware/runtime/module/TimerDrivenModule.html" target="_blank">TimerDrivenModule</a> interface in order to be able to perform computations on the graph that are automatically scheduled.
+The framework will detect quiet periods in your database and increase the rate at which modules perform behind-the-scenes computations.
+During busy periods, naturally, the rate is decreased.

+Each unit of work, implemented by the `doSomeWork` method on `TimerDrivenModule`, should be a short computation that writes some results back to the graph.
+This is very useful for iterative algorithms like PageRank, which are too expensive to compute in real-time.

 <a name="server-usage"/>
 ### Using GraphAware Runtime (Server Mode)